oracle-quickstart/oci-weblogic-migration/README.md

 Before launching the stack, ensure the following are completed:

 1. **Database Migration (for JRF WebLogic-enabled domains)**
-   Complete the on-premise database migration to OCI-DB or ATP-DB as appropriate before running the Resource Manager **Apply** action.**.
+   Complete the on-premise database migration to OCI-DB or ATP-DB as appropriate before running the Resource Manager **Apply** action.

 2. **JDBC Connection Strings (for JRF WebLogic-enabled domains)**
    JDBC connection strings of the OCI Database must be known before running the Resource Manager **Apply** action.